xyth0rn/NCTU_DigitalLab_Mario/GameCal_devlog.md

 3rd edition: record the last-blocking status to help us "bounce back" to avoid the problem I faced in 2nd edition.

-to do: reset, precise coordinate?
+to do: reset, precise coordinate, the overall gameCalc devLog